Updated on October 27th, 2021 at 07:22 pm

 What happens if you are caught drinking and receive a positive test result?

 Scram test results are uploaded daily on a 24 hour basis.
 If any displayed result has a confirmed violation, immediate notification will occur.
 This may be done via email, text, phone or facsimile.
 Oftentimes, absolute sobriety is a condition of bond.
 If you violate this condition it will have serious consequences during sentencing.
+If you have more questions be sure to contact one of our Appleton DUI lawyers for help!

 Can I wear a SCRAM Bracelet voluntarily?